mkeithX/mkeithx/README.md

 - 😄 Pronouns: ...
 - ⚡ Fun fact: ...
 -->

 I'm Keith, a software engineer and I develop mostly web applications.
-I enjoy pizza, physics and I co-founded [Kitiplex](https://kitiplex.vercel.app/).
+My coding journey intertwines with a love for pizza, a fascination with physics, and my role as a co-founder at [Kitiplex](https://kitiplex.vercel.app/).